 In addition, we believe that a love for reading and books is one of the most precious gifts parents can give their children.
 While knowing how to read is essential for day-to-day survival, loving to read opens new worlds for children.
 Therefore, daily story time and/or bedtime stories are highly recommended and encouraged in every grade level including Pre-KG.

 4. Transportation

-We will provide transportation starting the first semester.
+We will provide transportation starting the first quarter.
+Please see the registrar, Ms. Rania to inquire about transportation.

 5. Is Your Child Ready for School